minhcly95/riscv_machine/doc/core.md

 The `MEM` stage also handles bit-extension for byte and half-word accesses.

+The `MEM` stage contains a reservation register for LR/SC commands.
+This register stores the most recent LR address, which is invalidated if the `MEM` stage encounters any store with the same address or an `SC` instruction.
+This register is exposed to the `EXEC` stage via a set/check/clear interface.
+The size of the reservation set is 4 bytes.

 Misaligned access is not allowed and will raise an exception.

 ### Register File